 Why Coaching is Important

-In the world of Behavior Analysis, we follow an ethical code which guides our performance while working in the field.
+In the world of Behavior Analysis, we follow a professional code which guides our performance while working in the field.
 Part of this performance describes working within the realm of our competency and training, maintaining our competence through professional development, and supervising others in the field as they gain their credential.

 While obtaining my BCBA credential, I had to gain 1500 hours of supervision while working in the field, with 75 of those hours being directly supervised by a supervisory BCBA (this description is not approved or endorsed by the BACB.
 Go to www.bacb.com for more information on the BCBA credential).
 During this time, I was directly coached by my BCBA mentor as I learned new skills to gain competence in the field.
 Post-BCBA certification, this coaching is no longer required, except in instances where there is a behavior change procedure needed where a BCBA is not trained in the protocol.
 This training can be acquired through professional development and consultation.